29 Mar Coffee Talk: 4 Top Ways To Manage Corporate Life

 Some of us have jobs that deeply satisfy us.
 Some of us have jobs that simply sustain us.
 Where do you fall on that spectrum?
 And how does your role support who you are, if it does?
 If it doesn’t, how do you manage?

-And if you have a soul-sucking job – or if there is anything else in your life that’s eating you up inside – and you’re ready to make a change, click here to learn more about working with me.
+And if you have a soul-sucking job – or if there is anything else in your life that’s eating you up inside – and you’re ready to make a change, click here and let’s talk about it.
 And I won’t say that awful phrase to you.
 Pinky-swear.